Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Set-AzVmssOsProfile.md

 ### -Listener
 Specifies the Windows Remote Management (WinRM) listeners.
 This enables remote Windows PowerShell.
-You can use the Add-AzureRmVmssWinRMListener cmdlet to create the listener.
+You can use the Add-AzVmssWinRMListener cmdlet to create the listener.

 ```yaml
 Type: Microsoft.Azure.Management.Compute.Models.WinRMListener[]